TRI-AMDD/materialnet/joss/paper.md

 ## Searching, Filtering, and Chemical Subspaces

-Effective, contextual search and filtering of materials (e.g. by using chemical formulas, constraining to chemical spaces, filtering based on material properties, historical material data) are essential for this visualization tool to be useful for the researchers.
+Effective, contextual search and filtering of materials (e.g., by using chemical formulas, constraining to chemical spaces, filtering based on material properties, historical material data) are essential for this visualization tool to be useful for the researchers.
 For this purpose, MaterialNet includes a